julian1/ansible-consolidated/README.md

   but is that really be an issue. the benefit is the much cleaner lookup paths

+  - It has to be a task to use the include statement
+  - and a play with full dir structure to use in a role
+  - and a play to call directly from ansible-playbook (which is very useful)
+  - but there doesn't seem to be a way to use

+  - BUT - can do both ... very easily

 ### Dir structure
   Good practice to have a generalized play that can be run against all hosts... versus specific plays